THE CONSTITUTION OF TRINITY REFORMED BAPTIST CHURCH

 ARTICLE III: CONFESSION OF FAITH

-The Holy Bible is the final and only authority in all matters of faith and practice.
+The Holy Bible is the final authority in all matters of faith and practice.
 We fully subscribe to the London Baptist Confession of Faith of 1689, as the most accurate expression of that system of doctrine taught in the Bible.
 We do not hold this Confession of Faith to be above or equal to the Holy Scriptures.
 Rather we accept it as an assistance in controversy, a confirmation in faith, and an instrument of edification and instruction.
 This Confession provides every member with a compact systematic theology, and by means of the scriptural proofs, each one can be ready to give a reason for the hope that is in him.

 ARTICLE IV: CHURCH MEMBERSHIP